 Vehicles & Manual Assets

-Not everything you own lives in a bank.
-Cadence lets you add assets by hand so they count toward your net worth.
-This article covers two of those types — General Assets and Vehicles.
-Other manual types have their own guides: Real Estate, Holdings & Investments, Crypto, and Stock Options & RSUs.
+This article covers General Assets and Vehicles.
+The other manual types have their own guides: Real Estate, Holdings & Investments, Crypto and Stock Options & RSUs.

 Adding an Asset

-You can start from either place:
+Start from either place:

 - Tap the + button and choose Account/Asset.